-We own and operate U.S.-style membership shopping warehouses in Central America, the Caribbean and Asia using the trade name "PriceSmart" (and, in the Philippines, "S&R Price Membership Shopping").
-As of March 31, 2002, we operated 26 warehouse stores in ten countries and two U.S. territories (four in Panama, three each in Guatemala, Costa Rica, the Dominican Republic and the Philippines, two each in El Salvador, Honduras and Trinidad, and one each in Aruba, Barbados, Guam and the U.S. Virgin Islands).
-In Guatemala, the Philippines, Barbados, Trinidad and Aruba, we operate through joint venture arrangements, of which we own at least a majority interest.
-We also have a joint venture arrangement in Jamaica, of which we own a majority interest, and we plan to open up to two warehouses there, the first to open within the next 12 months.
+We also have a joint venture arrangement in Jamaica, of which we own a 67.5% interest, and we plan to open up to two warehouses there, with the first to open within the next 12 months.
 On January 15, 2002, we announced a 50/50 joint venture in Mexico with Grupo Gigante, S.A. de C.V., one of Mexico's largest retail store chains.
-PriceSmart and Grupo Gigante have agreed to initially invest up to an aggregate of \$40 million, which is the anticipated amount required to construct and operate four new warehouse stores in Mexico over a period of 18 months.
+PriceSmart and Grupo Gigante have agreed to initially invest up to an aggregate of \$40 million, which is the anticipated amount required to construct and operate four new warehouse stores in Mexico over a period of 18 months, two of which are scheduled to open in November 2002.
 On January 22, 2002, Grupo Gigante purchased 15,000 shares of our Series A preferred stock and warrants to purchase 200,000 shares of our common stock for an aggregate of \$15 million.
-At February 28, 2002, none of the warrants had been exercised.
-In addition to the warehouse stores operated directly by us or through joint ventures, there were ten warehouse stores in operation (nine in China and one in Saipan, Micronesia) licensed to and operated by local business people.
+The Series A preferred stock is convertible at the option of the holder at any time into shares of our common stock.
+At June 30, 2002, none of the shares of Series A preferred stock had been converted and none of the warrants had been exercised.
+In addition to the warehouse stores operated directly by us or through joint ventures, there were eleven warehouse stores in operation (ten in China and one in Saipan, Micronesia) licensed to and operated by local business people.

-The warehouses sell basic consumer goods, typically comprised of approximately 60% U.S.-sourced merchandise and approximately 40% locally sourced merchandise, with an emphasis on quality, low prices and efficient operations.
+The warehouses sell basic consumer goods, typically comprised of approximately 50% U.S.-sourced merchandise and approximately 50% locally sourced merchandise, with an emphasis on quality, low prices and efficient operations.
 By offering low prices on merchandise, the warehouses seek to generate sufficient sales volumes to operate profitably at relatively low gross margins.
 The typical no-frills warehouse-type buildings have 40,000 to 50,000 square feet of selling space and are located in urban areas to take advantage of dense populations and relatively higher levels of disposable income.
 Our strategy is to achieve a significant market share in metropolitan areas in emerging market countries by rapidly saturating these areas with multiple stores.
 Product selection includes perishable foods and basic consumer products.
 The target customers are primarily consumers and small businesses.
-The shopping format includes an annual membership fee that varies by market from \$20 to \$35.
-As of March 31, 2002, the 26 warehouses then in operation had been operating for an average of 22 months.
+The shopping format includes an annual membership fee that averages \$25.
+As of June 30, 2002, the 26 warehouses then in operation had been operating for an average of 25 months.